 Nothing says love like a romantic dinner for two.
 Delicious food, subdued lighting, a bit of background music and someone else doing the washing up all combine to make the perfect date night.
-Here are our top tips for a table for two.
-You’re guaranteed to get in their good books!
+Here are our top tips for a table for two in and around Bedford.

 With views over the River Great Ouse, The Embankment is a modern gastropub with rooms in the heart of Bedford.
 The clue to its location is in the name!
 The building dates from 1891 but with all the modern comforts and facilities of a great pub.
 The atmosphere is relaxed and hospitable and the innovative menu features seasonal and locally sourced produce.
 The lively bar and riverside terrace are perfect for a pre-dinner G&T or post-dinner cocktails.

 With its lakeside setting, stunning contemporary building and panoramic windows Corner 5 Restaurant in Box End is a unique dining experience whatever time of year.
 With an emphasis on high quality, freshly prepared food, the team source as much as possible from local suppliers.